 When considering a real estate investment, you have to focus on either one of two main strategies.
 They are:

 Once you have purchased property for investment purposes, then you can either decide to hold it as a ‘long term investment’ till the time you choose to liquidate your investment by selling the property.
 Or you can ‘flip’ it by selling it within a brief period.

 Both of the following strategies have their very own pros and cons.

 The advantages and disadvantages of flipping

-The greatest benefit by far, of flipping your property investments is that it is quite possible to immediately realize the capital gains.
-Just make sure that your capital does not remain tied up for extended periods of time.
-Unlike the securities and stock markets of the world, property prices wont change their values multiple times a day.
+The most significant benefit by far, of flipping your property investments is that it is quite possible to realize the capital gains immediately.
+Just make sure that your capital does not remain tied up for extended periods.
+Unlike the securities and stock markets of the world, property prices won’t change their values multiple times a day.
 The property market, in contrast, is relatively more easily predictable.
-The market can give the investor the time to flip properties.
-Most of the time the have more control over the investment.
-Therefore they are able to make a certain amount of profit from each investment.
-Here, flipping properties is a markedly less risky investment strategy when compared to most other types of liquid investments.
+The market can give the investor time to flip properties.
+Most of the time, they have more control over the investment.
+Therefore they can make a certain amount of profit from each investment.
+Here, flipping properties is a markedly, less risky investment strategy when compared to most other types of liquid investments.

 However, it is pertinent to note that flipping properties can easily create cost and tax issues.

 Pros and cons of long term real estate investments

 When it comes to real estate investing, many experts opt to prefer long term real estate investments over flipping homes.
 Most of the time is because land prices almost always tend to recover in the long run (especially in urban areas).

 Also, barring on a catastrophe (such as the Chernobyl nuclear disaster, for instance), prices are almost guaranteed to rise.
 The land is limited, and the steadily increasing populations tend to ensure that even after a recession in the market, prices eventually tend to creep upwards.